AlexaCRM/integration-dynamics/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest way to connect Dynamics CRM with WordPress.
+The easiest way to connect Dynamics 365 or Dynamics CRM with WordPress.

 == Description ==

-This plugin directly connects WordPress and Microsoft Dynamics CRM creating powerful portal solutions for your business.
+This plugin directly connects WordPress and Microsoft Dynamics 365 or Dynamics CRM, creating powerful portal solutions for your business.

 Features:

-* Support for CRM Online and CRM On-Premises 2011, 2013, 2015, 2016.
+* Support for Dynamics 365 Online, Dynamics 365 On-Premises, and Dynamics CRM 2011, 2013, 2015, and 2016.
-* Design forms in the CRM and insert them on your site with a form shortcode.
+* Design forms in the Dynamics 365 / CRM and insert them on your site with a form shortcode.
-* Write data from the forms directly to Dynamics CRM.
+* Write data from the forms directly to Dynamics 365 / CRM.
 * Collect leads, contact requests, support queries and much more without any coding.
-* Display records using Dynamics CRM views with a shortcode.
+* Display records using Dynamics 365 / CRM views with a shortcode.
 Give your customers direct access to product catalogs, event lists, knowledge base articles.
-* Bind WordPress posts and pages to Dynamics CRM records.
+* Bind WordPress posts and pages to Dynamics 365 / CRM records.
 Build a customized record view in WordPress like product information sheets
 * Support for entity images and attached images with dynamic resizing and caching.
 * Extensible through WordPress [actions and filters](https://codex.wordpress.org/Plugin_API).